Rick Warren: Political and social views

 Two weeks before the 2008 U.S. general election, Warren issued a statement to his congregation endorsing California Proposition 8, which would amend the California Constitution to eliminate the right of same-sex couples to marry, a position consistent with the official position of his church's denomination, the Southern Baptist Convention.
 After the measure passed, Warren's church and others were targeted by protesters.

 In an interview with Beliefnet in early December 2008, Warren again sparked controversy by appearing to equate same-sex marriages with marriages between siblings, marriages between multiple partners, and marriages between adults and minors.
 He later released a video message explaining that he does not equate gay relationships with incest or pedophilia, but that he opposes the redefinition of marriage.
 When Chelsea Clinton asked him about his views on same-sex marriage in December 2012, he said he recognized that it might become legal throughout the United States but added that, based on his belief in the Bible, he did not "approve" of it nor believe it was "right."
 He said that using the word "marriage" to describe same-sex partnerships amounted to a "redefinition" of the word, suggested that the word belonged to the dominant culture (to religious people or to straight people) because the word has been used for "a long time".

-In a December 2012 interview, Warren publicly said that religious freedom will be the civil-rights issue of the next decade.
+In a December 2012 interview, Warren publicly said that religious freedom would be the civil-rights issue of the next decade.
 He publicly denounced President Obama's record on religious freedom, saying that Obama was "absolutely unfriendly" to religion.

 In a May 2014 article in The Washington Post, Warren expressed his support for David and Barbara Green, the owners of Hobby Lobby, in the Burwell v.
 Hobby Lobby Stores, Inc. case before the U.S. Supreme Court.
 The case centered on the company's request for a religious exemption to certain portions of the Patient Protection and Affordable Care Act mandate that companies provide employee health insurance.
 Warren wrote, "The [A]dministration wants everyone to render unto Caesar not only what is Caesar's but also what is God's.
 If it wins, the first purpose on which the United States was founded would be severely damaged."